jmcmacnz/markdown-cv/index.md

 #### Highlights:

 - **Product Owner - Initial Upgrade of Environmental Chamber:** Work was planned to increase the chamber's testing capacity.
 I was tasked with overseeing the upgrade, ensuring minimal disruption to ongoing test requirements.
 I liaised with the relevant stakeholders to assess needs, expectations and required resources, using a visible GANTT chart to keep track of the estimated timeline.
-As unforeseen obstacles emerged, such as part supply delays, I made sure all stakeholders were kept informed and understood the current status of the project. _At the completion of the project, all parties were satisfied with both the outcome and having been involved in the process throughout._
+As unforeseen obstacles emerged such as part supply delays, I made sure all stakeholders were kept informed and understood the current status of the project, and that any newly available time in the test chamber could be utilised. _At the completion of the project, all parties were satisfied with both the outcome and having been involved in the process throughout._

 * **Verification Testing:** Before the product can be sold, it must be thoroughly tested to prove it complies with international medical device standards.
 I was tasked with carrying out a round of this testing.
 Each completed test was previously analysed using MS Excel, which was cumbersome and time consuming.
 I wrote a test script in MATLAB to automate this data analysis, reducing the total analysis time from more than a week to less than an hour. _As a result, not only was the testing completed successfully, but the process was streamlined and enabled us to be agile by identifying failed tests quickly and retesting them._